What age is Movement in a Box (MIAB) for?

 Can I give Movement in a Box as a gift?

 Yes, there is nothing better than the gift of movement!
-Just purchase a box, or quarterly subscription, and put the recipient's name and address for the shipping details.
+Just purchase a box and put the recipient's name and address for the shipping details.
 You can even add a personalized gift message when you view your cart.

 What kind of activities come in each box?

 Every box combines purposeful movement with learning.
-Boxes will include items such as a custom shape mat, color bean bags, beach balls, scarves, and MORE!
+Boxes will include items such as a custom shape mat, color bean bags, scarves, numbered floor dots, foam rackets, and MORE!
 Each game encourages children to practice Fundamental Movement Skills while learning their shapes, colors, letters, numbers, etc. Activities can be modified to match your child’s unique development.
-Because of this, each item will grow with your child instead of a ‘one and done’ activity that sits in a corner of your house.
+Because of this, each item will grow with your child instead of becoming a ‘one and done’ activity that sits in a corner of your house.

-How is MIAB different than other children’s games or subscription boxes?
+How is MIAB different than other children’s games?

 There are a lot of great choices available when it comes to your child’s fine motor development.
 However, the purposeful combination of gross motor development and learning is unique to MIAB.
 The body and mind are intimately connected, which means that children learn best when we engage all of their senses and allow for movement, exploration, and imagination!